Green Anaheim Chile Peppers

 |Triple A Produce, Inc.|

-Green Anaheim chilies are available year round with a peak season in mid Summer.
+Green Anaheim chile peppers are available year-round, with a peak season in mid-summer.

 Restaurants currently purchasing this product as an ingredient for their menu.